ncatlab/nlab-content/pages/9/2/8/7/7829/content.md

 * {#Young} M. B. Young, section 2 of _Chern-Simons theory, knots and moduli spaces of connections_ ([pdf](http://www.math.sunysb.edu/~myoung/CS.pdf))

+Discussion of the eta-invariant on manifolds with boundary is in

+* {#M&#252;ller94} Werner M&#252;ller, _Eta invariants and manifolds with boundary_, J. Diff.
+Geom.
+40 (1994) 311-377 ([pdf](http://www.maths.ed.ac.uk/~aar/papers/mueller.pdf))

-Discussion of the eta-invariant on manifolds with boundary as taking values in the determinant line is due to
+and regarding the result as taking values in the determinant line over the boundary is due to

 * {#DaiFreed94} [[Xianzhe Dai]] [[Daniel Freed]], _$\eta$-Invariants and Determinant Lines_, J. Math.
 Phys.
 35 (1994),
 5155&#8211;5194 and C. R. Acad.
 Sci.
 Paris (1995),